robb-j/r0b-blog/post/creating-a-nova-extension-with-typescript.md

 I've been quite getting into [Nova](https://nova.app) recently, a macOS-only IDE developed by [Panic](https://panic.com).
 It's a ["Mac-assed"](https://daringfireball.net/linked/2020/03/20/mac-assed-mac-apps) editor and I feel it fits a lot more naturally into my flow.

 I've gone far enough into making [a few extensions](https://github.com/robb-j?tab=repositories&q=nova-&type=&language=&sort=) for Nova to make it work for me more.
 Here I want to share my experiences in doing that, specifically around setting up a project with TypeScript.
-Writing an extension with TypeScript requires a few different steps to the [recommended setup](https://library.panic.com/nova/npm-packages-in-extensions/).
+Writing an Extension with TypeScript requires a few different steps to the [recommended setup](https://library.panic.com/nova/npm-packages-in-extensions/).

 ## Prerequisites